How to Use Employee Orientation to Set New Hires Up for Success

 Workplace tour

-Show your new hire around the office, building or campus, identifying points of interest like vending machines, restrooms and any amenities like an onsite gym.
-Get them set up at their workstation and provide the login credentials they’ll need to access their company-issued devices.
+Show your new hire around the office, building, or campus, identifying points of interest like vending machines, restrooms, and any amenities like an on-site gym.
+Set them up at their workstation and provide the login credentials they’ll need to access their company-issued devices.

 Initial assignments

-One of the biggest complaints new employees have when they first start a job is a lack of direction.
-While a little bit of uncertainty is to be expected, you can help set new hires on a clear path from day one by giving them an assignment to start working on.
+The biggest complaint of new employees when starting a job is a need for more direction.
+While some uncertainty is to be expected, you can help set new hires on a clear path from day one by giving them an assignment to start working on.
 This might be something small like a low-stakes task on a team assignment or a long-term project that they can begin planning toward.

 Employee Orientation Checklist